GitHub integration to Loggly

 1. Link to GitHub

-Team or Account Name: Enter the GitHub Account Name that you want to Link with Loggly.
+OAuth Application Name: Enter the OAuth Application Name that you want to Link with Loggly.

 OAuth Key: Enter the OAuth Key.
-You can register your application by going to https://github.com/settings/developers and clicking on Register a new application.
+You can register your application by going to https://github.com/settings/developers and clicking on New OAuth App.

 Authorization callback URL: Under Developer settings -> OAuth Apps make sure that your authorization callback URL is set to